Gagansaini13/hospital-manager/README.md

 # Project name -- hospital-manager-system
-I have developed an automated version of the manual system, named as "Hospital Management System" The main aim of our project is to provide a paper-less work up to 90%.
+I have developed an automated version of the manual system, named as "Hospital Management System" The main aim is to provide a paper-less work up to 90%.
 It is helpfull to provide low-cost reliable automation of the exixting systems.
 The system also provides excellent security of data at every level of user-system interaction and also provides robust & reliable storage and backup facilities.